mlstproject44/Lung_Cancer_Detection/README.md

 ### Data processing

 To prepare data for training **ResNet** we had to repeat patch extraction process, this time around candidates.
 Extraction process was pretty much the same as for U-Net.
-Voxel stratified split from stage 1 was used too.
+Voxel stratified split from stage 1 was used.

 ### Hard-negatives or Random Sampling?